rockvivek/tableViewControllerWithMoreOptions/README.md

 # tableViewControllerWithMoreOptions
-this ap shows a table view with a beautiful UI and a clean and structured code
+this app shows a table view with a beautiful UI and a clean and structured code